 Bachelors: Bachelor in engineering in construction engineering from Chongqing University.

 Masters: Masters of science in engineering management from Chongqing University and Masters of science in building science from Virginia Tech.

 PhD: PhD in building construction from Virginia Tech.

 Dong Zhao is an assistant professor of construction management in the School of Planning, Design and Construction at Michigan State University.
 He is LEED AP-certified by the U.S. Green Building Council.
 Prior to joining MSU, he was a postdoctoral fellow at Virginia Tech where he earned his PhD.
 His research focuses on the computational integration of human information into construction work and training systems.
 He has authored more than 50 peer-reviewed papers and serves as a member of several national committees, an National Science Foundation panelist, and an editor or reviewer for many international journals and conferences.
 Some of his honors include receiving the Best Journal Paper Award from the American Society of Civil Engineers.

-Tags: autonomous futures, building information modeling, built environment, construction management, dong zhao, faculty researcher, phd advisory faculty, school of planning design and construction, virtual design, virtual reality
+Tags: autonomous futures, building information modeling, built environment, construction management, dong zhao, faculty researcher, masters advisory faculty, phd advisory faculty, school of planning design and construction, virtual design, virtual reality